awoie/vp-token-spec/README.md

 ## Abstract

-This specification defines an extension of OpenID Connect to allows OpenID Connect OPs to provide RPs with End-User claims as W3C Verifiable Presentations or W3C Verifiable Credentials in addition to claims provided in the `id_token` and/or via Userinfo responses.
+This specification defines an extension of OpenID Connect to allow OpenID Connect OPs to provide RPs with End-User claims as W3C Verifiable Presentations or W3C Verifiable Credentials in addition to claims provided in the `id_token` and/or via Userinfo responses.

 ## Authors